 GROUP INTERVIEW

-Group interviewing is much different from an individual interview because you are directly interacting with other candidates.
-It is important to find a balance between conveying your opinion and dominating the conversation.
-Be confident.
-Make sure to respectfully acknowledge others' opinions, express your views, and work collaboratively within the group.
-Social distancing may be expected, so be mindful of your surroundings and your proximity to others.
+Group interviews consist of multiple candidates being interviewed at the same time.
+Group interviewing is much different from an individual interview, because you are directly interacting with other candidates.
+It is important to find balance between communicating your skills/experience and dominating the conversation.

 BEHAVIORAL

-Behavioral interviews are based on the premise that past behavior predicts future behavior on the job.
-Employers evaluate a candidate's skills, abilities, and interests as well as reveal willingness to change and gain from experience - both success and failure.
-Situation-based questions are used.
-Employers are looking for a concrete example in your answer.
+Behavioral interviews questions are based on the premise that past behavior predicts future behavior on the job.
+These are the most commonly used questions in interviews.
+Through these questions, employers evaluate a candidate's skills, abilities, and interests and allows the candidate to demonstrate their willingness to change and grow from experience, including both successes and failures.

 CASE AND TECHNICAL